pocl/pocl/doc/sphinx/source/vulkan.rst

 Optional:

  * "vulkan-validationlayers-dev" for vulkan validation layers
- * "vulkan-tools" package for vulkaninfo
+ * "vulkan-tools" or "vulkan-utils" package for vulkaninfo

 Note that the Vulkan device MUST support the following extensions (clspv requirements):